 It has five levels and they are held up by intricately carved pillars that have perfect symmetry through the well.
-At one end, there is a huge octagonal vav that is 190 foot deep.
+At one end, there is a huge octagonal vav that is 190 feet deep.
 It can be accessed via a narrow spiral staircase inside the structure.

 This stepwell is quite unique in the fact that it has both Arabic and Sanskrit inscriptions as well as Jain and Hindi idols carved inside.
-There are also Persian carvings of flowers and elephants line the walls too.
+There are also Persian carvings of flowers and elephants lining the walls too.

 The stepwell runs deep underground.
 The lower the level, the cooler the temperature gets.
 It’s thought that many people would have used it as a respite from the heat.

 Some travelling traders would even sleep here for shelter before there was such a thing as a hotel.

 The fact that there are carvings from both Hindu and Islamic religions means that this stepwell was made as a ground to be shared by all communities.

 Dada Harir stepwell also welcomed travellers who visited from afar, even 500 years ago!
 Inside, you can even find an inscription that says just that.

 Dada Harir Stepwell history